Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-Since the COVID-19 pandemic shut down most of the country for an extended period of time, the way many people work has changed.
-Remote work became the norm, and many employees don’t want to go back to working outside the home again.
+Remote work is becoming more popular every day.
+Since the COVID-19 pandemic forced many companies to allow remote working, many employees have realized they don’t want to go back to working outside the home.
 At the same time, a lot of employers have realized it’s more cost-effective and productive to have a remote team than they realized pre-pandemic.

 With that said, following are some of the key things to keep in mind as you build a remote team for your cannabis business.